 Site Build It! and Dr Ken Evoy

-I've been asked several times why I have Site Build It! websites.
+I've been asked several times why I have Solo Build It! websites.
 So here goes, I'll try and keep it short.

 I'd decided that the internet was never going to be far from the centre of my activities.
 Cutting a very long story short, my income producing work went into general training on computer and applications use.
 Then I had the opportunity to develop a web portal based around human resources.

 That first site wasn't great.
 In practice, it was designed by an unofficial management committee whose members each thought they knew something about the internet.
 It was never going to be a commercial success unless the philosophy and management activity behind the site could be clear.
 It wasn't clear, and there was too much politicking for there ever to be such clarity.